-If a student has been missing for twenty-four (24) hours should be reported to the WKUPD immediately.
+If a student is believed to be missing, it should be reported to the WKUPD immediately.
 If a member of the University community has reason to believe that a student is missing he or she should contact the WKU Police immediately at 270-745-2548.
 The WKUPD shall initiate an investigation to determine whether the student is missing.